hop-protocol/docs/hop-node/securing-server.md

 # Securing Server

-These are some things you can do to secure an Ubuntu server.&#x20;
+These are some things you can do to secure an Ubuntu server.

 **These are examples and it's recommended that do your own research to know what's best for your own server.**